 Regardless of why a girl chooses to become a Girl Scout Juliette, there are still many fun things to do!

 Juliettes can participate in any of the five Pathways.
-They can earn badges and highest awards (Bronze, Silver and Gold), sell cookies and Full Circle Fundraising products to help pay for destination travel, Take Action projects, and more!
+They can earn badges and highest awards (Gold, Silver, and Bronze), sell cookies and Full Circle Fundraising products to help pay for destination travel, Take Action projects, and more!